-Madison Metropolitan School District has challenged us with a goal.
-If we raise $50,000 for a solar panel project by December 31, 2017, they will provide $25,000 in matching funds.
-Each year, this system will power 5 houses, offset 40,000 pounds of carbon emissions, and generate $5,000 in energy savings.
+The Challenge: If we raise $50,000 for a solar panel project, Madison Metropolitan School District will match $25,000 towards our initiative.
+Each year, this system of solar panels will power 5 houses, offset 40,000 pounds of carbon emissions, and generate $5,000 in energy savings.

 Any tax-deductible donation is greatly appreciated.
 Through a contribution of $500, you can adopt an individual solar panel under your name.